Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

-***There is an issue with the lastest version of Expansion-AI for the time being you will need to place your Loadout files into the profiles/eai/ directory with the Master.c and AISettings.json files until we can get it worked out.***

 ## DROP AND GO SETUP
 This is a simple install to get AI Patrols up and running on your servers map.
 Thanks to truedolphin